GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

     - `Modal:` This is like a "window" overlaid on top of the main interface that blocks interaction with background content until closed or confirmed.
 It's used to display critical information or specific action requests.
     - `Sidebar:` Sidebar menu so the user can switch routes in a more accessible way without taking up too much screen space.
     - `Table:` Reusable table, you just need to pass the columns, the data, and the hidden columns on mobile.
+    - `Toast:` Displays brief notifications.
+Can be reused in different scenarios by changing only the message and type props (Success, Alert, Error).

 - `./src/hooks:` Here we will store our custom hooks with the logical parts of the application.
 We separate our hooks by types such as pages, components, and api.
     - `api:` Here, HTTP methods make requests to the backend.